Hellraiser (franchise): Hellraiser (2022)

 In October 2006, Clive Barker announced on his official website that he would be writing the script for a forthcoming remake of the original Hellraiser film, which was to be produced by Dimension Films.
 Pascal Laugier was hired as director, before ultimately dropping out of the production due to creative differences.
 Laugier reportedly wanted the film to have a dark and serious tone, while producers wanted the target audience to be teenagers.

 In October 2010, Patrick Lussier was hired to serve as director on a reboot of the Hellraiser franchise, with a script written by Todd Farmer.
 The film's story would have differed from the original film, as the creative team did not want to retell the same story.
 The story was intended to center on the world, and functions of the puzzle box.
 By 2011 however, the pair had dropped out of the project.
 In October 2013, Clive Barker was once again attached to the next Hellraiser film.
 Barker was hired to serve as writer/director, while Doug Bradley was announced to reprise his role as Pinhead.
 By 2014, Barker stated that he had completed a second draft for the script, stating that he may not serve as director on the project.
 The story was described as a "very loose" remake of the original film.
 In March 2017, the filmmaker stated that the "script was written and delivered to Dimension years ago".
 He acknowledged that the franchise is now looking at adapting a sequel, instead.

 Inspired by the success of the Halloween (2018) from Universal Pictures, Miramax Films announced plans to adapt future installments in the Hellraiser franchise.
 In May 2019, Gary Barber stated that Spyglass Media Group will develop the next film in the franchise, described as a reboot.
-David S. Goyer will serve as writer and producer.
+David S. Goyer was announced to serve as writer and producer.
 By April 2020, David Bruckner was hired as director, from a script he co-wrote with Ben Collins and Luke Piotrowski.
 Later in October, Jamie Clayton was cast as Pinhead.
 The film was released as a Hulu Original Film, exclusively via streaming on Hulu on October 7, 2022.

 Television

-In April 2020, a television series adaptation of the franchise was announced to be in development.
-Mark Verheiden and Michael Dougherty will serve as the main writers, while David Gordon Green will serve as director on several of the episodes.
-The series will serve as "an elevated continuation and expansion" of the film series.
+In 2020, a television series adaptation of the franchise was announced to be in development.
+Mark Verheiden and Michael Dougherty will serve as the main writers, while David Gordon Green will direct several of the episodes.
+The series will be "an elevated continuation and expansion" of the film series.
 Verheiden, Dougherty, and Green will serve as executive producers, alongside Danny McBride, Jody Hill, Brandon James, and Roy Lee.
 The project will be a joint-venture production between HBO, Rough House Pictures and Vertigo Entertainment.
 Later in October, Clive Barker joined the series as an executive producer.

+The series has not yet been produced, as of 2025.